rpm-software-management/dnf/doc/cli_vs_yum.rst

 DNF will not magically replace a request for installing package ``X`` to installing package ``Y`` if ``Y`` obsoletes ``X``.
 YUM does this if its ``obsoletes`` config option is enabled but the behavior is not properly documented and can be harmful.

-See the the related `Fedora bug 1096506
+See the related `Fedora bug 1096506
 <https://bugzilla.redhat.com/show_bug.cgi?id=1096506>`_ and `guidelines for renaming and obsoleting packages in Fedora <http://fedoraproject.org/wiki/Upgrade_paths_%E2%80%94_renaming_or_splitting_packages>`_.

 ====================================